mnemnion/loon/notes/clu/syntax.md

 ### Strings

 The reader, upon encountering a `"`, will construct a string.
-It does so by accepting all input, including the digraph `\"`, or any odd number of `\` followed by `"`, until encountering the paired `"`.
+It does so by accepting all input, including the digraph `\"`, until encountering the paired `"`.
 This pattern is expected to be familiar.

 The reader specification does not provide an internal format for strings, other than to indicate that they should be valid UTF-8.
 The implementation expects the internal format to follow that of Lua.